gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 We now have a file structure to host our main React component, `SalesByCountryReport`, and extend it further.

 ### Adding mock data while live data isn't available

-Before we proceed to fetching real data from WooCommerce, let's use mock data so that we have something to build our UI upon.
+Before we move on to fetch real data from WooCommerce REST API, let's use mock data so that we have something to build our UI upon.

 1. In the `src` directory where `index.js` resides, create a new JavaScript file called `mockData.js`.